 What's Happening with Baby

-By 11 months, the CDC notes that most babies can call a parent "mama" or "dada" or use another special name with meaning.
+The CDC lists calling a parent "mama" or "dada" (or another special name) with meaning as a milestone by 12 months, and plenty of babies get there right around now.
 This is different from the random babbling of earlier months; now they're intentionally labeling you.
 You may also hear other proto-words: "ba" for ball, "da" for dog, sounds that consistently mean something even if they're not technically correct.

 Understanding is exploding.
 Your baby comprehends far more than they can say.
 They follow simple instructions (sometimes), respond to their name reliably, and understand "no" even when they choose to ignore it.
 They wave "bye-bye" and may have other gestures for common words.